cozy/cozy-stack/docs/registry.md

 An application object contains the following fields:

-- name: the application name
+- `name`: the application name
+- `type`: the application type ("webapp" or "konnector")
-- editor: the application editor
+- `editor`: the application editor name
-- category: the application category
+- `category`: the application category
-- repository: object with type and url of package repository
+- `repository`: object with type and url of package repository
-- license: the application license
+- `license`: the application license
+- `versions`: a list of all versions from the stable channel
-- versions: a list of all versions
+- `versionsDev`: a list of all versions from the dev channel

 ### Version

 An application version object contains the following fields:

-- name: the application name
+- `name`: the application name
-- description: description from the package.json
+- `description`: description from the package.json
-- version: the version string
+- `version`: the version string
+- `channel`: the channel of the version (stable or dev)
-- url: url of the tarball containing the application at specified version
+- `url`: url of the tarball containing the application at specified version
+- `size`: the size of the application package (uncompressed) in bytes
-- sha256: the sha256 checksum of the application content
+- `sha256`: the sha256 checksum of the application content
-- permissions: the permissions map contained in the manifest
+- `permissions`: the permissions map contained in the manifest

 ## APIs: Adding to registry